isomerpages/nlb-curiocity/_digital-stories/Fort Canning Hill/Gardens, Cemeteries and Waterbodies.md

 ### **The First Botanic Garden**

-The [Singapore Botanic Gardens](https://eresources.nlb.gov.sg/infopedia/articles/SIP_545_2005-01-24.html) today is not the first botanic garden of Singapore.
-Prior to its establishment in 1859, the British had already explored this idea when they set up a "Botanical and Experimental Garden" on the slopes of Fort Canning Hill.
+The [Singapore Botanic Gardens](https://eresources.nlb.gov.sg/infopedia/articles/SIP_545_2005-01-24.html){:target="_blank"} at Cluny Road today is not the first botanic garden in Singapore.
+Even before its founding in 1859, the British had explored the idea of a botanic garden when they established a "Botanical and Experimental Garden" on the slopes of Fort Canning Hill.

 _____